Find Affordable College Courses

 Pinehurst, NC

 With a ranking of #10, Sandhills Community College did quite well on this year’s most popular schools for horticulture students working on their associate degree.
-Located in the rural area of Pinehurst, SCC is a public school with a small student population.
+Located in the rural area of Pinehurst, SCC is a public college with a small student population.

 Best Horticulture Colleges in the Southeast Region